apache/beam-site/src/documentation/programming-guide.md

 You can set the windowing function for a `PCollection` by applying the `Window` transform.
 When you apply the `Window` transform, you must provide a `WindowFn`.
 The `WindowFn` determines the windowing function your `PCollection` will use for subsequent grouping transforms, such as a fixed or sliding time window.

-Beam provides pre-defined `WindownFn`s for the basic windowing functions.
+Beam provides pre-defined `WindownFn`s for the basic windowing functions described here.
 You can also define your own `WindowFn` if you have a more complex need.

 When setting a windowing function, you may also want to set a trigger for your `PCollection`.
 The trigger determines when each individual window is aggregated and emitted, and helps refine how the windowing function performs with respect to late data and computing early results.
 See the [triggers](#triggers) section for more information.